calmevtime/awesome-hand-pose-estimation/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@VintaChen](https://twitter.com/VintaChen) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [@KaiXu]() or open an issue on GitHub.